Robert Górski: Biography

 Robert Górski was born on 14 April 1971 in Warsaw, Poland.
-He grew up in the working class family, in the city of Warsaw, in the neighbourhood of Bródno.
-His father, worked as a bus driver, and his mother, as a tailor.
+He grew up in a working class family, in the city of Warsaw, in the neighbourhood of Bródno.
+His father worked as a bus driver, and his mother as a tailor.
 He has one brother.
-Górski had graduated the precision mechanics vocational school in the Warsaw neighbourhood of Kamionek.
-During this time, he played on a drum kit.
-After graduating the school, he began studying geology, however, he quit it.
-Later, he began studying the polish studies at the Faculty of Polish Studies of the University of Warsaw, from which he graduated.
+Górski graduated in precision mechanics from a vocational school in the Warsaw neighbourhood of Kamionek.
+During this time, he played a drum kit.
+After graduating from the school, he began studying geology, however, he quit it.
+Later, he began studying polish studies at the Faculty of Polish Studies of the University of Warsaw, from which he graduated.
 While in university, he worked as a copywriter for Ammirati Puris Lintas Polska advertising agency.

 In 1993, while in university, together with his friends, Przemysław Borkowski, and Mikołaj Cieślak, they formed a student cabaret group, titled Klub Poszukiwaczy Prawdy i Piękna (Club of the Seekers of Truth and Beauty).
 In 1995, it was renamed to the Kabaret Moralnego Niepokoju (Cabaret of Moral Anxiety).
 The group gained huge popularity, eventually becoming one of the most famous cabaret groups in Poland.

 In 2000, Borkowski, Cieślak, and Górski, had written and published together a poetry book titled Zeszyt w trzy linie.

 In 2001, he was a co-creator of the satirical puppet show Gumitycy for the TV Puls.
 From 2003 to 2006, the Kabaret Moralnego Niepokoju comedy group hosted the TVP2 comedy programme Tygodnik Moralnego Niepokoju, which was then followed from 2007 to 2008, by Miesięcznik Moralnego Niepokoju.
 Górski wrote scripts for both shows.
 He also co-hosted, together with Andrzej Poniedzielski, hosted TVP2 comedy programme Kabaretowe kawałki.
 In 2005, he was also a regular commentator Szkło kontaktowe satirical commentatory programme by TVN24.
 He also wrote scripts for comedy show HBO na stojaka, as well as for the entertainment events such as Masurian Comedy Night and National Festival of Polish Song in Opole.

 From 2009 to 2012, together with Marcin Wójcik, he co-hosted TVP2 comedy programme Kabaretowy Klub Dwójki.
 In 2012 was published an autobiographical book, titled Jak zostałem premierem.
 Rozmowy pełne Moralnego Niepokoju (translation from Polish: How I Became the Prime Minister.
 Conversations full of the Moral Anxiety), which was co-written by Górski and journalist Mariusz Cieślik.